 Another great tool set that I am big fan of are password encryption and generation tools.
 A big player in this area is a tool called LastPass, but there are many good and FREE tools out there.
 These tools take a bit to set up and get used to, but they free you of having to remember your passwords and more importantly they allow you to use different and very complex passwords for everything.

 If you own or manage a business

 Password management for small businesses is even more critical.
 You are protecting not only your own personal information but you have the responsibility to protect your customers’ information too.

 Fortunately for businesses, implementing tools like MFA and password generators is simple when you partner with an IT support company to help.

 A good IT partner should also have the ability to train you and your team to elevate their security awareness.
-Training coupled with simulated phishing attacks help test and establish clear guidelines on what you and your employees can do to help protect you business from these types of attacks.
+Training coupled with simulated phishing attacks helps test and establish clear guidelines on what you and your employees can do to help protect your business from these types of attacks.

 In a constantly connected digital world, password protection and login security is critical.
 We log in to such a wide variety of things, bouncing from one to the other throughout the day.
 We expect fast, convenient, and streamlined access to our systems and apps.
 But the more places you log in to and the more places you log in from increase your chance at getting hacked.

 Simple solutions like MFA and good password management tools can have a profound impact on the level of risk you have.
 For businesses, partnering with a reputable IT support company can give you access to tools and training that increase your level of protection and reduce your risk.